I have to ship something via FedEx or UPS. What do I have to do (an overview)?

 - The shipper assumes responsibility for getting a package to a drop-off location if a pick-up cannot be arranged (IF the package contains non-hazardous materials that are allowed to be transported by private vehicle).
 If it is after 2:00 pm, the package will need to be brought to a FedEx or UPS drop-off location in order to ship that day.

-- For international shipments via FedEx, other than documents it is best to have a driver pick them up or bring them to the shipping facility in Hatfield 174 West Street (Route 5) West Hatfield, MA 01088 so that a FedEx employee can make sure that the documentation is in order.
-The facility in Hatfield is also the last possible drop-off time to ship on that day (Mon-Fri) 6:30 pm for express, 6:00 pm for ground.
+- For international shipments via FedEx, it is best to have a driver pick them up or bring them to the shipping facility in Hatfield 174 West Street (Route 5) West Hatfield, MA 01088 so that a FedEx employee can make sure that the documentation is in order.
+The facility in Hatfield also has the latest possible drop-off time to ship that day (Mon-Fri) 6:30 pm for express, 6:00 pm for ground.
 To date, the Hatfield facility accepts dry ice shipments.

 - Other drop-off locations can be found by searching at http://www.fedex.com/us/ under “Find a location”.
 There are locations in Northampton and you can find one that is on the way in pretty much any direction.
 These can be used ONLY for non-hazardous shipping, and not for dry ice packages.

-FedEx and UPS offer minimal coverage of a few hundred dollars and they will fight you to the last to avoid paying your claim.
+FedEx and UPS offer minimal coverage of a few hundred dollars and they will fight you to avoid paying your claim.
 The college does not offer any coverage.
-If it’s required, it has to be figured out on a case-by-case basis.
+If it’s necessary for your shipment, it will be figured out on a case-by-case basis.